ksett737/LEAPs/content/leaps/LEAP-42.md

 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 There are a few key decisions to justify:

-- Immediate vs phased migration: Allowing staking on Optimism and mainnet for a grace period (e.g. 1 epoch) introduces significant complexity to staking UX for little benefit.
-Stakers face the same bridging constraints regardless of migration window (7 day challenge period, limited fast bridge liquidity).
-We should aim to minimize migration work where we can.
+- Immediate migration: A phased migration where stakers can earn staking rewards on Optimism and mainnet for a grace period (e.g. 1 epoch) introduces complexity to reward scripts and staking UX for little user benefit.
+All stakers face the same 7 day challenge period regardless of immediate or phased migration.
+We should aim to simplify migration work where we can.
-- Rewarding native LYRA on L2s: Staked LYRA will not be bridgeable from Optimism to mainnet, meaning any program rewarding stkLYRA tokens on an L2 (vault LPs, fee rebates or short collateral) must now be rewarded in native LYRA which can then be bridged to mainnet and staked.
-The overhead required to make stkLYRA bridgeable (deploy staking contracts and provide fast bridge liquidity on all L2s) to impose the 14 day unstake window on rewards isn't a worthwhile tradeoff.
-- Removal of 6 month lock on staking rewards: Maintaining this lock would require new contract work and an audit, increasing cost and delaying migration timelines.
+- Removal of 6 month lock: Maintaining this lock would require adding features to the staking contract and a subsequent audit, increasing cost and delaying migration timelines.
+- Immediate unlock of staking rewards: An immediate unlock will distribute appriximately 5m stkLYRA earned over the last 6 months.
+Abiding by the 6 month lock would require fortnightly distribution of stkLYRA to Optimism over the next 6 months.
+This would increase overhead via continued use and maintenance of off-chain scripts to calculate and distribute staking rewards, and add a 6 month wind down period to the migration.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Lyra currently exposes or the creations of new ones.-->

-There are no new contracts introduced in this LEAP.
+A new fork of Aave's staking contract will be deployed.
 Documentation on the staking contract can be found [here](https://docs.aave.com/developers/v/2.0/protocol-governance/staking-aave).

+Additionally, a simple migration contract to convert current stkLYRA for new stkLYRA 1:1 will be deployed.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).